 Tip 2 – Greater Than the Sum of Its Parts

-Although there are bound to be components that won’t fetch a high price when going this route, it is a far better option than opting for costly disposal.
-Component sales are also a great option when in-between replacement cycles when CPU and memory upgrades are performed on in-service systems to keep them viable for as long as possible.
+However, there are bound to be components that won’t fetch a high price when going this route.
+With this in mind, it is still a far better option than opting for costly disposal.

-With careful planning, it may be possible to use component resales as a source of upgrade funding, which is a critical aspect of maximizing tight capital expenditure budgets.
+With careful planning, it may be possible to use component resales as a source of upgrade funding.
+This can play a key role in maximizing tight capital expenditure budgets.

 Tip 3 – Compliance Has Costs, Too

 Data center managers know thatisn’t a simple matter of replacement and disposal.

 When removing systems from active use, additional steps like data destruction and storage sanitation are important items to care for.